Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 Last but not least, painting a high-level picture is far from enough --- you must identify and deep dive into the most interesting parts of your system, rather than dwelling on mundane or trivial parts.
 That's where your time management instincts and domain knowledge shine.

+## Case Study: Design Google Maps Search

 {{< admonition >}}
 I like to start with the life cycle of a user request, which is why we build the system.
 Then I'll discuss offline data ingestion and model training.

 I'd say something like: *"I'd like to go over a typical user request and discuss the online components.
 Then, we can dive into offline pipelines such as feature and data generation and model training.
 Does it sound good?"*

 {{< /admonition >}}

-## Case Study: Design Google Map Search

 ### Online Inference: Life Cycle of a Ranking Request